 Northern Illinois University

 MIDAS members may request up to $10,000 in total funds to supplement ongoing COVID-19 research.
 No pre-existing grant funding needs to be in place for these awards.
 Supplemental funding may be requested to cover publication costs, equipment, student salaries, or other small-scale cost in support of ongoing COVID-19 modeling research.
 Two projects were awarded on September 15, and a further three projects were awarded on December 21, 2020.
+The final two projects were awarded on March 5, 2021.

 Reviewers on the Supplemental Funding Panel reviewed applications and gave scores based on proposal significance; the investigators’ ability to carry out the study; the approach and methods; and the relevance for COVID-19.
 Studies were then discussed by the reviewers, where overall scores were determined by an anonymous poll.
 Subsequent rounds of Supplemental Funding applications were reviewed by the MIDAS Coordination Center.